Pave your pathways to productivity in the workplace.

 By now you should know the many benefits to team video conferencing, but don’t forget to leverage screen sharing capabilities along with it.
 Screen sharing enhances the power of video conferencing by letting teams collaborate on presentations, reports, or Google docs in real-time, together.
 With the right collaboration tool, this can be done from anywhere—directly from your laptop or even from a smartphone.
 For example, Flock offers one-click video conferencing with screen sharing and collaborative annotation features, while other tools like Microsoft Teams and Zoom do the same but at different price points.

 6. Host a reading rendezvous

-According to Amazon CEO Jeff Bezos, executives are required to read long-form, narrative memos before meetings.
-The memo is meant to add context “for what will then be a good discussion,” he claims.
+Per Amazon CEO Jeff Bezos, executives are required to read long-form, narrative memos before meetings.
+These memo “pre-reads” are meant to add context “for what will then be a good discussion,” he claims.
 In this same vein, reading rendezvous help teams share knowledge and insights that can jog collaborative dialogue and be a launchpad for bold ideas.